Photo Credit: KatarzynaBialasiewicz / istockphoto.com

 Resources

-Merck Manuals (Asthma)WebMD (What Is Cough-Variant Asthma?)Merck Manuals (Asthma in Children)Sleep Foundation (Asthma and Sleep)From allergies to environmental irritants, there are many causes behind asthma.
-Find out if asthma is hereditary and can be passed down.
+Merck Manuals (Asthma)WebMD (What Is Cough-Variant Asthma?)Merck Manuals (Asthma in Children)Sleep Foundation (Asthma and Sleep)Did you know there are different asthma inhaler types?
+Each is prescribed for different cases.
+Find out which one is the best option for you.